 - Bring all the supplies you will need to the patient's bedside.
 Raise the bed to a comfortable height to prevent straining your back.

 - Explain to the patient that you are about to give them a bed bath.

 - Make sure you uncover only the area of the body you are washing.
 This will keep the person from getting too cold.
 It also provides privacy.

 - While the patient is lying on their back, begin by washing their face and move toward their feet.
 Then, roll your patient to one side and wash their back.

 - To wash a patient's skin, first wet the skin, then gently apply a small amount of soap.
 Check with the patient to make sure the temperature is okay and you are not rubbing too hard.

-- Make sure you rinse all the soap off, then pat the area dry, including the skin folds and creases.
+- Make sure you rinse off all the soap and then pat the area dry, including the skin folds and creases.
 Apply lotion before covering the area up.

 - Bring fresh, warm water to the patient's bedside with a clean washcloth to wash private areas.
 First wash the genitals, then move toward the buttocks, always washing from front to back.